fog/fog.github.com/about/getting_started.markdown

     <tr><td>ibm_password</td><td></td></tr>
 </table>

 ## Debugging
-Debug logging can be turned on by setting the ```DEBUG``` environment variable.
-Request logging can be turned on by setting the ```EXCON_DEBUG``` environment variable.
+You can turn on debug logging by setting the ```DEBUG``` environment variable.
+You can turn on request logging by setting the ```EXCON_DEBUG``` environment variable.

 ## Setting Up Local Storage

-We will be using Local storage in the example.
+We will be using local storage in the example.
 Local storage provides the same api that cloud storage services in fog do, but without the bother of needing to signup for stuff or pay extra money.

 First, make a local directory to hold your data.